Leading Electric Switch Manufacturers

 placeholder image

-Note: Some people use the term “circuit breaker” in reference to electric switches.
-This is because, like a circuit breaker, people disrupt and alter, or break, a circuit when they switch it from open to closed.
-However, electric switches and circuit breakers are not really the same thing.
-Rather, circuit breakers are an accessory used to safely switch electric currents.
+Note: Some people refer to electric switches as “circuit breakers.”
+This comparison stems from the fact that, like a circuit breaker, a switch disrupts and alters, or “breaks,” a circuit when it changes from open to closed.
+However, electric switches and circuit breakers are not identical.
+Circuit breakers are specialized devices designed to safely manage electric currents.

 History

 They were invented some time ago, born out of a need to safely and easily control the flow of electricity.
-The earliest electric switches were light switches invented by Thomas Edison, who was also one of the premiere inventors of the light bulb.
+The earliest electric switches were light switches, invented by Thomas Edison, one of the premier inventors of the light bulb.
 In preparation for the 1880 New Year’s celebration, Edison created a number of electrical components for a light display.
 Among these components were switches.

-Shortly after Edison developed his switches, John Henry Holmes, a British engineer, invented the quick break switch.
-This switch inhibited the buildup of residue caused by arcing, making switches more durable.
-It also made switches faster by decreasing the time it took for two electric contacts to meet one another inside a circuit.
-During the late 19th century, push button switches became quite popular.
+Soon after Edison developed his switches, John Henry Holmes, a British engineer, invented the quick break switch.
+This innovation prevented residue buildup from arcing, enhancing the durability of switches.
+It also sped up the process by reducing the time needed for two electric contacts to meet within a circuit.
+By the late 19th century, push button switches had become quite popular.

-In 1917, based on the quick break switch, New York-based inventors Morris Goldberg and William J. Newton invented the toggle switch.
-To this day, the toggle switch is common in the North American home, where it functions as the everyday light switch.
+In 1917, New York-based inventors Morris Goldberg and William J. Newton created the toggle switch, inspired by the quick break switch.
+Even today, the toggle switch remains a common feature in North American homes, serving as the everyday light switch.

 Design

-Manufacturers design electronic switches based on specifications such as available space, environment, required accessibility, and the number of electronic circuits to be controlled.
+Manufacturers create electronic switches tailored to specifications such as available space, environment, accessibility requirements, and the number of electronic circuits to control.

-To make the best electric switch for you, manufacturers can customize switch details like internal arrangement, method of control, housings, and size.
+To design the ideal electric switch for you, manufacturers can customize features like internal configuration, control mechanisms, housings, and size.

-For example, while many switches operate independently, manufacturers can also design them connected to each other in order to increase circuit options.
-What’s more, they can design them quite diversely in terms of their intricacy.
-Switches range from the simplest operation, requiring a physical touch between the actuator and conductors, to the most advanced, requiring a sensed magnetic field or light to open and close.
+For instance, while many switches function independently, manufacturers can also design them to be interconnected, enhancing circuit flexibility.
+Additionally, they can vary greatly in complexity.
+Switches range from the simplest types, which need a physical touch between the actuator and conductors, to the most advanced, which rely on sensing a magnetic field or light to operate.

-Also, for safety or aesthetic purposes, manufacturers can custom design switches with components hidden in housings made from wood, plastic or metal, with the switch accessible.
+Manufacturers can custom design switches with components hidden in housings made from wood, plastic, or metal for safety or aesthetic purposes, keeping the switch accessible.

-Manufacturers can make switches that are quite small and require a miniature tool, like an inkless pen, to be accessed.
-At the same time, they can make switches that need only the flip of a finger, or that require special strength.
-To learn more about the design options available to you, talk to potential suppliers.
+They can create switches that are so small they need a miniature tool, like an inkless pen, to be accessed.
+Conversely, they can design switches that only need a flip of a finger or ones requiring special strength.
+To explore the various design options, consult with potential suppliers.

 Features

-Electric switches vary from one another in a variety of ways, but most are made up of conducting materials, wires, actuators, and terminals.
+Electric switches come in various types, but most share common components like conducting materials, wires, actuators, and terminals.

 Switch conducting materials must be corrosion resistant because metal corrosion results in the buildup of insulating oxides that inhibit proper switch function.
 Conducting materials are also selected for abrasion resistance, mechanical strength, low toxicity, and, ideally, low cost.